 a life buried under mud

-Studies have found that due to women’s roles as care-givers, during natural disasters they are more likely to make sacrifices for the well-being of their families.
+Studies have found that due to women’s roles as care-givers, during disasters they are more likely to make sacrifices for the well-being of their families.

 Julia lives with her two sons and their families in Peru.
 One of her sons has schizophrenia which makes life very difficult for them, but she still finds the time to raise animals and sell snacks to earn an income.